jamesfawcett/51nb-X210-Hackintosh/README.md

 Install macOS on your 51nb X210 frankenpads.

 ## Requirement
-Latest 51nb BIOS with Patched EC.
+Latest 51nb BIOS with Patched EC and a working ME firmware.

 ## Compatibility